 Partnerships with business and industry to strengthen academic offerings and enhance the student experience have been critical to the institution’s growth.
 The university is invested in revitalizing communities and equipping rural America with an educated workforce.
 Novak’s expansion of partnership programs across the state and region has connected the institution to the industries and businesses most important to the state’s economic health.

 The university’s curriculum now includes required coursework in innovation, creativity and problem solving, as well as a four-year program designed to prepare students for the life skills critical to post-college success.

 DWU serves a significant portion of low-income, first-generation college students, and Novak serves on several state and national boards advocating for their success.
 She serves as the president of the South Dakota Foundation of Private Colleges, is the presidential representative to the NAIA council of presidents from the Great Plains Athletic Conference, and serves on the national board for United Methodist Higher Education.

 Regionally, she is active in economic development work serving on a variety of boards.
-Novak is a frequent writer and speaker, regionally and nationally, on women in leadership.
+Novak is a frequent writer and speaker, regionally and nationally, on innovation in higher education as well as women in leadership.
 She routinely mentors young female leaders working in multiple roles, and she coaches them in establishing new patterns of work that enhance wellbeing.

 A native South Dakotan and graduate of Mitchell High School, Novak has a bachelor’s degree from the University of Notre Dame and a master’s degree in economics from Wright State University in Dayton, Ohio.
 She earned her doctoral degree in interdisciplinary leadership at Creighton University in Omaha, Nebraska.

-She and her husband, Ken, are parents to eight children, ages 8 to 21, and delight in being parents to the 900-plus students who call DWU home.
+She and her husband, Ken, are parents to eight children, ages 10 to 23, and delight in being parents to the 950-plus students who call DWU home.